AEW Dynamite and Collision preview: The three-hour Holiday Bash block - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are advertised for Wednesday’s AEW Dynamite and AEW Collision television shows.
+The following matches and events are advertised for tonight’s AEW Dynamite and AEW Collision television shows.

 -The Dynamite Diamond Ring Battle Royale (Entrants: Ricochet, Mark Davis, Brody King, Anthony Bowens, Max Caster, Shelton Benjamin, more TBA)